thoughtspot/thoughtspot.github.io/_admin/system-monitor/introduction.md

 ![]({{ site.baseurl }}/images/control_center_overview.png "System Health Center: Overview")

-The System Health pinboards can only be viewed by administrative users.
+The System Health center can only be viewed by administrative users.

 ## Log files

 Many of the administration commands output logging information to log files.
-The logs get written into the fixed directory /export/logs, with a sub-directory for each subsystem.
+The logs get written into the fixed directory `/export/logs`, with a sub-directory for each subsystem.
 The individual log directories are:

 - `/export/logs/orion`
 - `/export/logs/oreo`
 - `/export/logs/hadoop`
 - `/export/logs/zookeeper`

 ## System monitoring notifications